 Digital Minimalism: Cal Newport's Philosophy for Intentional Technology Use

-Cal Newport's Digital Minimalism (Portfolio/Penguin, 2019) argues that the problem is not any individual app but the default posture of unlimited adoption: using every technology that offers any benefit, without accounting for the full cost in attention, time, and autonomy.
-The alternative is a philosophy: use technology intentionally, in ways that serve your values.
+Cal Newport's Digital Minimalism argues the problem is not one app but unlimited adoption.
+Use technology intentionally, in ways that serve your values.

 Quick Answer